 The Tri-County Metropolitan Transportation District of Oregon ("TriMet"), the regional public transit agency, provides rail and bus service throughout the Portland metropolitan area.
-During TriMet's fiscal year, from July 2009 through June 2010, passengers boarded a TriMet bus or train approximately 99.3 million times.
+During TriMet's fiscal year, from July 2010 through June 2011, passengers boarded a TriMet bus or train approximately 100.0 million times.

 TriMet's light rail system ("MAX") connects the cities of Portland, Gresham, Beaverton and Hillsboro, and PDX.
-In 2007, TriMet started construction of an 8.3 mile, two-phased extension of the light rail line.
-The estimated cost of the project is \$494 million.
-Phase 1 provides service along Interstate-205 between Clackamas Town Center and the existing Gateway station where it uses the existing MAX Blue Line tracks to downtown Portland, then run on new tracks along the Portland Mall to Portland State University.
-Phase 2 would extend light rail from downtown Portland to Milwaukie.
-TriMet completed construction of Phase 1 with the opening of the MAX green line in September 2009.
+In 2009, TriMet completed an 8.3 mile extension of the light rail line, providing service along Interstate-205 between Clackamas Town Center through downtown Portland to Portland State University.
+Tri-Met is currently underway with the Portland-Milwaukie light rail extension, which will connect downtown Portland to Milwaukie.
+This 7.3 mile line is expected to be operational in 2015.
 In 2008, TriMet began service on the Washington County Commuter Rail, which runs from Beaverton to Wilsonville.

 The Portland Streetcar connects South Waterfront area along the Willamette River with the Pearl District and Northwest Portland.
 The Portland Streetcar is owned and operated by the City, and has entered into contracts with TriMet for train operators and mechanics.
 An extension of the streetcar line to Portland's east side is currently underway.
 The extension will cross the Willamette River using the Broadway Bridge, travel through the Lloyd District, continue south along Martin Luther King, Jr. Boulevard, and make a loop at either SE Mill or Stephens Street before returning back along Grand Avenue.
-The project is expected to be completed in 2011.
+The project is expected to be completed in September 2012.